simongiec/SOLUTION-3568yocto/en2.md

 Compilation and Burning Check
 Following Step 8 for flashing and power on the device, we did not see any ARED-related services.
 However, the yocto/build/tmp/ directory contained the compilation logs for the ARED directory.

+## 7.Our questions
+Question1.
+According to the steps in section 6 "Our Recent Activities," are we doing it correctly?

+Question2.
+For the repositories created for us yesterday(YOCTO-META-ARED-RK3568), what code do we need to upload to them?
+We have no idea how to modify the YOCTO-META-ARED repository yet.